-Edmonds CC construction management students achieve high employment rate in a wide range of construction management careers earning high salaries.
+Edmonds College construction management students achieve high employment rate in a wide range of construction management careers earning high salaries.

-Edmonds CC construction management students received more than $336,000 in Financial Aid from multiple sources during the 2015-2016 academic year.
+Edmonds College construction management students received more than $336,000 in Financial Aid from multiple sources during the 2015-2016 academic year.

 Any result that indicates a deficiency or decline of a Program Outcome is analyzed and reviewed by department faculty.